josealobato/go-over/README.md

 ## Run with demo data

-In the `demo/source` folder you will finde data to do a demo run of the tool.
+In the `demo/source` folder you will find data to do a demo run of the tool and see how it works.
 To do so follow these steps:

 1. (If not done already) Set up the environment `python3 -m venv .venv`
 2. Activate the environment: `source .venv/bin/activate`